readium/webpub-manifest/README.md

 ## Table of Contents

-A Web Publication Manifest can indicate that a table of contents is available using the `contents` relation in a Link Object listed in `spine` or `resources`:
+A Web Publication Manifest can indicate that a table of contents is available using the `contents` relation in a Link Object listed in `readingOrder` or `resources`:

 ```json
 {